thinker3197/progressively/README.md

 See [demo](https://thinker3197.github.io/progressively) for examples.

-### Use medium quality on small screens
+### Use medium quality images for mobile devices

-You can add a medium version via `data-progressive-sm` to reduce the filesize on mobile devices with small screens.
+You can add a medium resolution image via `data-progressive-sm` to reduce the filesize on mobile devices with small screens.
+The default breakpoint for loading `progressive-sm` image is `600` (in device independent pixels).
+Progressively will load the `data-progressive-sm` image when the user's device width is less than `smBreakpoint` value.

 ```html
 <figure class="progressive">
   <img class="progressive__img progressive--not-loaded" data-progressive="img/highQualityImg.png" data-progressive-sm="img/mediumQualityImg.png" src="img/lowQualityImg.png">
 </figure>
 ```

-The medium quality will be used up to 600px screen-width.
-This breakpoint can be varied the following options.

 ### Use as bg-image